 Downtown Rapid Stations

-Construction of Rapid stations in Downtown San Diego began in March 2014 with stations on 11th Avenue and a transit-only lane to improve traffic flow.
+Construction of Downtown San Diego Rapid stations began in March 2014 with stations on 11th Avenue and a transit-only lane to improve traffic flow.
 Three stations are complete and open for service; the remaining eight stations will be built in two phases, with the first phase scheduled for completion in fall 2015 and the second phase scheduled for completion in spring 2016.

 South Bay Rapid

 A new Rapid route will launch between Otay Mesa and Downtown San Diego (via I-805 and SR 94) in 2018.
 When completed, South Bay Rapid will span a 21-mile route, connecting residents to employment and activity centers in Downtown San Diego and the South Bay.